iemre/MRSR/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-This folder contains some files of MATLAB code used for the experiments in the M.Sc. thesis titled "A Recommender System Based on Sparse Dictionary Coding" by Ismail Emre Kartoglu (King's College London, 2014)

-MRSR is a set of MATLAB classes for recommender systems research.
-The idea is to gather all the recommender system algorithms and make reliable comparisons.
-The user can test their own algorithm by inheriting the AbstractExperiment class and implementing the abstract methods.
-Example use cases are described in what follows.

 Recommender systems out of the box
 ==================================